argouml-tigris-org/argouml/modules/cpp/src/org/argouml/language/cpp/generator/readme.txt

-Please send comments and suggestions to: Achim.Spangler@web.de
+C++ generator and reverse engineering module
+Reverse engineering is still a work in progress.

 Install:

- run ./build.sh install as GeneratorCpp.java and Section.java can be installed as module
+ run ./build.sh install to generate the argo_cpp.jar file and copy it in the argouml/build/ext directory.

-It should be integrated into the existing system so that the user will be able to choose between Java and CPP.
+It should be integrated into the existing system so that the user will be able to choose between Java, C++ and others.

 Operations are generated as "const" if they are marked as "query".
 Operations which are NOT marked as "leaf", "root", "static", "abstract" are